Barugon/aviate/README.md

 If running on a device like PinePhone or Librem 5 then use the command line parameter `--no-deco` in order to remove window decorations.

-> NOTE: use Ctrl + Mouse Wheel to zoom.
-Pinch-zoom currently does not work in egui.
+> NOTE: use Ctrl + Mouse Wheel to zoom or the buttons at the upper right.
+Pinch-zoom currently does not work.